-In most every divorce case, the parent with whom the child does not live with primarily will be ordered to pay child support.
-Even if you and your spouse agree to a divorce and then go about getting the divorce on your own without an attorney it is likely that the judge will order that some child support be paid unless you can prove that doing so is not in the best interests of your child.
+In almost every divorce case, the parent with whom the child does not live primarily will be ordered to pay child support.
+Even if you and your spouse agree to a divorce and then go about getting the divorce on your own without an attorney the judge will likely order that some child support be paid unless you can prove that doing so is not in the best interests of your child.

 Concerned about divorce?
 Contact a family law attorney before moving forward

 It is understandable to be worried and intimidated when it comes to divorce.
 These are important issues that you are going to be deciding on and can impact your family for years to come.
 You want to make good decisions not only for yourself but for your children.